Suwa Sozan III Kyo Set: Celadon Chawan & Bamboo Mizusashi

 Approximate size chawan: W5.0″ by H2.7″ or 12.7 by 6.9 cm

-This is a flawless set of celadon ware.
-The set consists of a chawan – ceremonial tea bowl and a mizusashi or fresh water pot with the same type and shade of celadon glaze made by the celadon master potter Yonezawa Hisashi (1932-1994).
-He was born as the second son of Yonezawa Soho (1907-1968), one of the greats when it comes to celadon pottery.
+This is a flawless set of celadon pottery by celadon specialist and master potter Yonezawa Hisashi (1932-1994).
+The set consists of a chawan – ceremonial tea bowl and a bamboo form mizusashi or fresh water pot.
+The pair has the same type and near identical shade of celadon glaze and matching accessories.
+The tomobako or storage boxes even have the same colour cord.
+Keeping these items together is preferred though offers will be taken into consideration.
+Yonezawa Hisashi was born as the second son of Yonezawa Soho (1907-1968), one of the greats when it comes to celadon pottery.
 He graduated from Meiji University’s faculty of Law and learned at the Kouzan-in gama in Kasama City (Ibaragi prefecture).

-For a large portion of Yonezawa Hisashi’s life he worked under the Imperial Artist Title: Sandai Suwa Sozan, third generation.
+For a large portion of Yonezawa Hisashi’s life he worked under the Imperial Artist Title: Suwa Sozan sandai or third generation.
 Build in 1983, his kiln is called Gakuryu-gama and is located in Yanashi prefecture.
 Graduated from the Japanese painting department at Kyoto University of the Arts (Tokyo University of the Arts).
 Learned pottery under his father and further studied with great artists like Kusube Yaichi and Living National Treasures Tomimoto Kenkichi and Yuzo Kondo.
-In 1960, at the direction of the Imperial Household Agency he was sent to start studying under the first generation Suwa Sozan as one of the imperial household artisans.
-Ten years later in 1970 he assumed the title as the sandai or third generation Suwa Sosan!
+In 1960, at the direction of the Imperial Household Agency he was requested to start studying under the shodai or first generation Suwa Sozan as one of the imperial household artisans.
+Ten years later in 1970, he assumed the title as the third generation Suwa Sosan!

 Due to the difficulties celadon production it has since its earliest appearance a highly valued type of ceramic.
 The ware was immensely popular because of its beauty; the Chinese also valued it because it resembled jade.